-As part of our response to the new curriculum, all children have been using high quality sketchbooks to show their responses and to record the progression of their skills.
+As part of our response to the curriculum, all children from year 2 upwards use high quality sketchbooks to show their responses and to record the progression of their skills.